Catholic Church sexual abuse cases by country: United States

-In 1981, the former Rev. Stephen Kiesle was convicted of tying up and molesting two boys in a California church rectory.
+In 1981, the former priest Stephen Kiesle was convicted of tying up and molesting two boys in a California church rectory.
 From 1981 to 1985, Bishop John Stephen Cummins, who oversaw Kiesle, contacted the Holy See about laicizing him.
 Then-cardinal Joseph Ratzinger, the future Pope Benedict XVI, responded by letter that the case needed more time, as it was "necessary to consider the good of the Universal Church" and "the detriment that granting the dispensation" could provoke among the faithful.
 In 1987, the Holy See laicized Kiesle.
 The letter was widely regarded as evidence of Ratzinger's role in blocking the removal of pedophile priests.
 Holy See officials responded that that interpretation rested on a misreading of the letter, in which the issue was not whether Kiesle should be laicized but whether he should be granted the dispensation he had requested from the obligation of chastity.
 By refusing to grant such a dispensation right away in the Kiesle case, Ratzinger was actually being tough with an abuser, not lax.